Sekuloski/game_engine_opengl/README.md

 # mountain-side-opengl

-This is a simple project made using the Light Weight Java Game Library 2.
+This branch is the beggining of the project.
+All the first steps required to render entities, terrains and lights were implemented here.

-To run the project go to src/MainLoop and run the main method.
+To test this branch simply run the main method in the MainLoop class.